kevinyan815/a-tour-of-go_En_Cn/tutorial/concurrency/exercises/equivalent-binary-trees.md

 ```

-1. Implement the Walk function.
+> 1. Implement the Walk function.

+1. 实现函数`Walk`

-2. Test the Walk function.
+> 2. Test the Walk function.

     The function tree.New(k) constructs a randomly-structured (but always sorted) binary tree holding the values k, 2k, 3k, ..., 10k.